yuriytumarkin/yuriytumarkin.github.io/_site/index.md

     </div>
 </div>

-I'm currently a third-year PhD student at the University of Zurich.
+I'm currently a fourth-year PhD student at the University of Zurich.
 My supervisor is [Corinna Ulcigrai](https://user.math.uzh.ch/ulcigrai/).

 Broadly speaking my mathematical interests lie in the intersection of dynamics and geometry.
 Right now I'm mostly thinking about infinite translation surfaces and translation structures on non-orientable surfaces.